Difio3333/Difio3333/README.md

 - 👋 Hi, I’m @Difio3333
-- 👀 I’m interested in Python
+- 👀 I’m interested in Gamedev via Godot and Unreal 5 as well coding projects in Python.
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning GDScript & Python
 - 📫 How to reach me slaythetext@gmail.com

 <!---